vrvis/vis_draco_kb/README.md

 ## Reference

-This work will be presented at this' years VIS conference.
+This work will be presented at VIS 2023 conference.

 Please cite the following paper when using the code: